milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 my-release-pulsar-zookeeper-metadata-hw5xt        0/1     Completed   0          5m40s
 ```

-### 3. Check the image tag
+### Step 3.
+Check the image tag

 Check the image tag for the pod `my-release-milvus-proxy-6664d564f9-pwqn9`.
-You can see your Milvus cluster version is v2.0.0-rc7.
+You can see the release of your Milvus cluster is 2.0.0-RC7.

 ```
 $ kubectl get pods my-release-milvus-proxy-6664d564f9-pwqn9 -o=jsonpath='{$.spec.containers[0].image}'